qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

    Auxiliary Layer key

-For now, we can see that:
+The auxiliary layer now has these characteristics:

-* the primary key used is well ``id``
+* the primary key is ``ID``,
-* there's ``0`` feature using an auxiliary field
+* there are ``0`` features using an auxiliary field,
-* there's ``0`` auxiliary field
+* there are ``0`` auxiliary fields.

-Now that the auxiliary layer is well created, we just have to edit our labels.
+Now that the auxiliary layer is created, you can edit the layer labels.
-If we click on a label while the |changeLabelProperties| :sup:`Change Label` map tool is activated, then we're able to update styling properties like sizes, colors and so on.
-Then, the corresponding data-defined properties are created and can be retrieved:
+Click on a label while the |changeLabelProperties| :sup:`Change Label` map tool is activated, then you can update styling properties like sizes, colors, and so on.
+The corresponding data-defined properties are created and can be retrieved:

 .. figure:: img/auxiliary_storage_fields.png